 Protocol - What you must do Guidance - How you should do it The Human Trafficking section of the structured intake tool must be completed when: • A reporter indicates or suspects trafficking • The CPS Intake worker suspects trafficking based on the maltreatment allegations Perpetrators of trafficking may be family members or may pose as the child or youth's parent, sibling, aunt, uncle, or significant other and their relationship to the child may be unclear - even to the reporter.
 When the child's parent, guardian, custodian, or caretaker information about the parent(s) must include their: • Protective capacity; • Willingness to take protective action; and • Role in the trafficking.
 Often persons who exploit children and youth through sex or labor trafficking make promises to children or to families that the child will have improved circumstances, access to education, or a job if the child moves from one place to another.
 Sometimes this involves moving from another country.
-A child who is sold, traded or exchanged for sex or labor is an abused and neglected juvenile, regardless of the relationship between the victim and the perpetrator.
+Human Trafficking is a child who is sold, traded, or exchanged for anything, or to settle a debt, regardless of whether the child is used for labor or sex.
 For additional information about human trafficking, see Cross Function Topic: Human Trafficking .
 If a child has moved from another country to the United States without a family member or is traveling with an adult to whom they are not related or with whom the relationship is unclear, it is possible that the child is being trafficked or is at risk of being trafficked.
 Intake workers should gather as much information as the reporter is able to provide concerning the child and the child's circumstances, including: • Where they are traveling from; • Where they are traveling to; • Who (if anyone) they are traveling with and their relationship to this person; • The reason for coming to the United States, as provided by the child, the person with whom they are traveling or with whom they reside; and • Any other information the reporter can provide regarding their concern that the child is being trafficked or is at risk of being trafficked.